 Mekoros textbooks are required for specific Jewish studies courses.
-Mekoros textbooks and other selected textbooks must be purchased through the institution.
+Mekoros textbooks and other select textbooks are ordered as part of the registration process on Populi.

-A list of required textbooks and course materials is posted on the institutional website before the start of each semester.
-Order forms are provided on the institutional website (under Current Students).
+Students can view required textbooks by checking the course information on Populi before the start of each semester.
 Students are responsible for acquiring all required textbooks and materials in a timely fashion.